andraugust/andraugust.github.io/statmech.md

 This is exactly the same result as in the temperature derivation but with $$\langle u \rangle$$ in place of $$U/N$$.

 This derivation is based on the classical model of an atom's energy.
 Is it consistent with the quantum model?
-In the quantum model the atom's energy is given by
+In the quantum model the atom's energy is

 $$